jayperryworks/javascript-101/slides.md

 A user interaction

-e.g. click, scroll, mouseover, etc
+e.g. click, scroll, mouseover, etc.

 --

-### Event Listener/Handler
+### Event listener/handler

 A `function` whose job is to respond to some user input.